Computing integral bases via localization and Hensel lifting: Normalization of Plane Curves via Localization and Completion: The Algorithmic Point of View

 \section{Normalization of Plane Curves via Localization and Completion: The Algorithmic Point of View}

-Let $A=K[x,y]=K[X,Y]/\langle f(X,Y)\rangle$ be as before.
-In this section, we show how to compute a local contribution to $\overline{A}$ at each prime ideal $P\in\Sing(A)$ via Puiseux expansions, Hensel's lemma, and Proposition \ref{prop split}.
+Let $A=K[C]=K[x,y]=K[X,Y]/\langle f(X,Y)\rangle$ be as before.
+In this section, we present our complete algorithm for computing the minimal local contributions to $\overline{A}$ at the primes $P\in\Sing(A)$.
+In particular, we discuss effective ways of finding the branches of $f$, and of computing integral bases for these.
 The normalization $\overline{A}$ itself and an integral basis for $\overline{A}$ over $K[x]$, respectively, are then obtained along the lines of Proposition \ref{prop:local-to-global} and Remark \ref{rem:spec-int-basis-II}.